Matthew Guinan

-Matthew "Ted" Guinan (October 14, 1910 – March 22, 1995) was an Irish labor organizer who was the cofounder and served as the second president of Transport Workers Union of America (TWU).
+Matthew "Ted" Guinan (October 14, 1910 – March 22, 1995) was an Irish labor organizer and a founding member of Transport Workers Union of America (TWU).
+He held many high ranking positions in the union including International President.

 Born in County Offaly, Ireland, he immigrated in 1929.
 He took a job as a trolley operator in 1933.
 In 1943, after six years as an unpaid volunteer organizer, he became a full-time organizer for TWU Local 100.
+Guinan was elected as International Executive Vice President in 1952.
+Then International Secretary Treasurer in 1956, he was re-elected in 1961 and 1965.

-He was able to negotiate a 40-hour work week for public and private bus workers.
-He became International Executive Vice President in 1952 and International Secretary Treasurer in 1956, and was re-elected in 1961 and 1965.
+He was heavily involved in negotiating the 40-hour work week for public bus workers in 1951.
+The same rights were won for private bus owners in 1953 after a 29-day strike.
+Following a bitter New York City transit strike in 1966 Guinan and other leaders spent nine days in jail after refusing to call it off.

-Following a bitter New York City transit strike (for which Guinan and other leaders spent nine days in jail after refusing to call it off), President Mike Quill died at age 60, and Guinan succeeded his longtime friend.
+President Mike Quill died at age 60, and Guinan succeeded his longtime friend.
 Guinan held the post of International President until his retirement on May 1, 1979.